-- 75 Average reserves holdings are calculated as the average of the end-of-calendar-day balances on an institution's reserves account during the maintenance period.
-(30) - 76 Reserves scheme members face interest penalties if they hold a balance outside (either above or below) the target range.
-Actual reserves balances are remunerated at the official Bank Rate but any excess reserves above the top of the range or shortfall of reserves below the bottom of the range are charged at the official Bank Rate and deducted from the interest paid.
-Settlement bank overdrafts on individual days during the maintenance period are charged at twice the official Bank Rate.(31) - avoid missing their reserves target by trading in the market and by using the Bank's standing facilities.
+- 83 Average reserves holdings are calculated as the average of the end-of-calendar day balances on an institution's reserves account during the maintenance period.33 - 84 Reserves scheme members face interest penalties if they hold a balance outside (either above or below) the target range.
+Actual reserves balances are remunerated at the official Bank Rate but any excess reserves above the top of the range or shortfall of reserves below the bottom of the range are charged at Bank Rate and deducted from the interest paid.
+Settlement bank overdrafts on individual days during the maintenance period are charged at twice the official Bank Rate.34

+85 Reserves scheme members should be able to avoid missing their reserves target by participating in OMOs, trading in the market and by using the Bank's standing facilities.
 As explained below, standing facilities are available all day, and for a period after the general close of the payments system to enable the transfer of funds to or from scheme members' reserves accounts.
-Thus, any excess reserves on the final day of the maintenance period may be deposited with the Bank at the official Bank Rate less 25 basis points via the standing deposit facility.
-Similarly, any shortfall in reserves on the final day of the maintenance period may be borrowed from the Bank at the official Bank Rate plus 25 basis points via the standing lending facility (subject to the provision of eligible collateral).
-In
+Thus, any excess reserves on the final day of the maintenance period may be deposited with the Bank at Bank Rate less 25 basis points via the standing deposit facility.
+Similarly, any shortfall in reserves on the final day of the maintenance period may be borrowed from the Bank at Bank Rate plus 25 basis points via the standing lending facility (subject to the provision of eligible collateral).
+In effect, using the standing facilities attracts a penalty of 25 basis points rather than the full official Bank Rate penalty charged on reserves target 'misses'.